Hip Injury Compensation Amounts

 Hip & Pelvis Injury

-If you have suffered a pelvis or hip injury in an accident that wasn’t your fault, you may be entitled to make a compensation claim for any pain or expenses you are having to deal with as a result.
+If you have suffered a hip or pelvic injury in an accident that wasn’t your fault, you may be entitled to make a compensation claim for any pain or expenses you are having to deal with as a result.
 The hip injury claims team at JMW can guide you through the entire process, from understanding your eligibility to bringing the claim forward.

 The figures above are estimates from JMW’s Compensation Calculator and will give you a rough estimate of how much compensation you’d be likely to receive for your hip or pelvis injury claim.